CogComp/zoe/README.md

 Currently you can do the following:
 * Run experiment on FIGER test set (randomly sampled as the paper): `python3 main.py figer`
 * Run experiment on BBN test set: `python3 main.py bbn`
-* Run experiment on the first 1000 Ontonotes_fine test set instances (due to size issue): `python3 main.py ontontoes`
+* Run experiment on the first 1000 Ontonotes_fine test set instances (due to size issue): `python3 main.py ontonotes`

-We will provide experiments on other datasets soon.

 It's generally an expensive operation to run on new sentences, but you can still do it.
 Please refer to `main.py` to see how you can test on your own data.